 Charity Intelligence is working to determine how to best incorporate Social Impact into these ratings.
 While these ratings include how well charities disclose their impact, no weighting is currently given to the charities’ actual social results – how they are changing the lives of those that they are working with or the impact that they are having for society.
-Our plan is that Social Impact will be incorporated into the ratings in 2015.
+Our plan is that Social Impact will be incorporated into the ratings within the next year.

 Social Results Reporting (40% of Star Rating)